Auberge Maki no Oto Toyama

 The floor-to-ceiling windows look out onto the classic satoyama landscape with fields of flowers, rice and vegetables of various kinds, and the forest and mountains beyond.

 This Japanese-style room is 47 sq. meters in size and features a modern design, warm, woody and simple, with a raised sleeping platform for the bed and tatami flooring in the floor-level living/sitting room, as well as a kitchenette.
-The inviting hinoki wood bath sends a lovely aroma wafting about, and the pleasant veranda is the perfect place for contemplating the landscape.
-RESERVATION -
+The inviting hinoki wood bath sends a lovely aroma wafting about, and the pleasant veranda is the perfect place for contemplating the landscape. ¥ 66,000~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.
+REQUEST THIS ROOM -

 All the rooms are equipped with easygoing couches and chairs, high-end audio and TVs, brand-name amenities, and high-tech toilets, as well as coffee and tea makers.